 This means that companies can easily do business with their customer base around the world.

 The first-rate road network has minimal levels of congestion and brings most of Europe within 24-48 hours.

-Three airports deal with almost seven million passengers a year.
-Belfast International Airport runs daily scheduled flights to destinations such as London, Paris and Amsterdam.
+- Three airports deal with almost seven million passengers a year

-Northern Ireland’s communications infrastructure is renowned as state-of-the-art.
-It enjoys international connectivity at a very competitive cost.
+Northern Ireland has a great communications infrastructure and the region enjoys international connectivity at a very competitive cost.

 - The first region in Europe to achieve 100 per cent broadband coverage

 - One of the first to operate high speed, next-generation services with a 100-gigabyte per second transatlantic and terrestrial telecommunications link between Northern Ireland, North America and Europe

 - A fully digital, fully fibre optic communications network

 - Highly deregulated telecoms industry ensures a competitive market with over 70 operators

 - The region’s compact size makes it an ideal test-bed for new communications technology